-The Early Childhood Program includes Creative Movement and Pre-Ballet classes.
+The Early Childhood Program includes Dance Together, Creative Movement, and Pre-Ballet classes.
 This program is designed to cultivate the joy for ballet in our youngest dancers while introducing them to the format of a dance class.
 The use of music, props, and imagination keeps students engaged while they learn basic ballet vocabulary.

-The Primary Program begins with Ballet 1, a beginner class for ages 6 and 7.
+The Primary Program begins with Ballet 1, a beginner class for ages 6 through 9 years old.
 This fundamental class focuses on body alignment, proper external rotation from the hip, articulation of the feet, and elementary barre and center exercises.
 Students progress through these levels at the discretion of the faculty.

 The Pre-Professional Program begins with Ballet 4/4X.
 As students progress through these levels, their coordination and control is developed through more demanding and complex exercises.
 As they advance, an emphasis is placed on developing personal artistry through port de bras and epaulement (head and arm movements).

 The Theater Dance Program pulls from many techniques, genres, and styles.
 The class focuses on balancing technical ballet training and stylized theater choreography.
 Students will learn a vast repertoire of classical, as well as contemporary, Broadway and Movie Musical choreography.

 The Contemporary Dance Program is an opportunity for students to become more versatile dancers by exploring parallel versus turned out alignment, spinal articulation, weight-shifting, and groundedness through floor work.
 Dancers explore strength and subtlety, movement dynamics and space, the expansiveness of their kinesphere, and movement invention through improvisation.
 This program helps dancers to continue to refine the balance between technique and artistry.